kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 ### Cron { #cron }

-Usage [Cron](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) expressions to run scheduled tasks.
+[`cron` expressions](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) are used to run scheduled tasks.

-Starts a single task at a certain fixed time interval.
+`Quartz` uses a format with six required fields and one optional year field: seconds, minutes, hours, day of month, month, day of week, and year.

 ===! ":fontawesome-brands-java: `Java`"